April 10, 2023

 And there she was, offering coffee in one hand and rum in the other.
-She was pretty persuasive: Colombia is easy to get to (a short four-hour flight out of Atlanta to both Bogotá and Cartagena).
+She was pretty persuasive; Colombia is easy to get to (a short four-hour flight out of Atlanta to both Bogotá and Cartagena or direct from Miami to Medellin).
 It’s always warm.
 It’s bordered by both the Pacific and Caribbean coastlines and beaches.

 For first timers, there are distinctly different regions to choose from, and you can’t really go wrong.
-Now that we’ve been there, we can see ourselves going back many times (sorry, Provence), so don’t go thinking you have to see the entire country in one fell swoop.
+Now that we’ve been there, twice, we can see ourselves going back many times (sorry, Provence), so don’t think you have to see the entire country in one trip.

 The capital city, boasting great markets, restaurants, and bars.
 The city is loaded with street art and history, and its location in the Andes puts Bogotá at a formidable altitude.
 Think warm days and cool nights.
 It’s not a singular destination, but certainly worth a few days.